 If we’re honest, reading the Bible sometimes seems like reading a TV Guide from 1975.
 Amusing and nostalgic, sure—but out-of-date.
-And woefully inept as a guide for today.
+It seems better fitting in a museum.
 So why apply the Bible?

 But it’s too easy to pigeonhole the Scriptures as irrelevant just because its principles often hide in the context of yesteryear.
 Behind every oddball command sits a timeless principle that helps us apply the Bible today.

 Our challenge?
 How to find it.

 Feel Free to Keep Your Brain

 Today’s intellectuals point to the shellfish and Sabbath commands that no longer apply and promptly toss out the baby with the bathwater.
 Other out-of-date commands also conveniently hit the editing floor.
 (You know, like morality and sexuality.)
 Our society has, we’re told, advanced beyond the sociological naiveté of biblical times.
 It seems applying the Bible is unnecessary.

 But we don’t have to check our brains at the door when reading the Bible.
 On the contrary, we need to engage our minds.
 But rather than sit as judge on whether or not God has the right to say what He does, we need to use our intellects to understand what God means by what He says.

 Admittedly, this begins with one’s worldview.

 - Whether or not the Bible is true is another issue altogether.
 (And it’s an essential one.)